What’s New for 2023

 Battle on the Beach – VHFC took over officiating the “Battle on the Beach” high school surf fishing tournament in 2019.
 The annual contest has students from Lacey Township High School, Barnegat High School, Southern Regional High School and Mates Academy (Marine Academy of Technology and Environmental Science) of Manahawkin competing for top bragging rights on the beach in Barnegat Light.
-The winning school gets their name engraved on a trophy that is displayed in the school’s lobby and a $1,000 scholarship donated by LBI Surf Fishing Committee.
-Last year’s weather was beautiful but there were too many dogfish, skates and weeds Nevertheless, the kids were wonderful and fished non-stop until the final horn.
-Two stripers including a 27 1/2″ looked like it would give a victory to Mates but three bluefish up to 19″ close to the finish time sealed it for Southern Regional.
-The kids had a blast and the cold water did not stop them from getting wet and enjoying the afternoon.
-As soon as a date is announced for 2023, it will be posted and VHFC will be looking for volunteers to the officiating.
+The winning school gets their name engraved on a trophy that is displayed in the school’s lobby and a $1,000 scholarship donated by the LBI Surf Fishing Committee.
+The event was held on the Barnegat Light beaches on June 5th.

 VHFC Annual Fluke Tournament – The VHFC Fluke Tournament will be held on the Saturday in July following the Friday club meeting.
-July 15 /16 (rain date) for 2023.
+For 2024, it will be held on July 13th with the 14th as a rain date.
 Entry fee is $20 per angler with all monies returned in prizes.
 Following the contest, VHFC hosts a picnic / BBQ at the Mill Creek Pavilion for entrants and their guests.
 Please fill out the form VHFC Fluke Tournament and send it with your check to VHFC, PO Box 1026, Manahawkin, NJ 08050.

-VHFC Dinner – Details are not yet finalized but VHFC will have a dinner in the fall.
+VHFC Dinner – No date has been chosen yet but VHFC will have a dinner in the fall.
 The last several dinners were held at Kostas Grill in Tuckerton and were enjoyed by all attendees.
 Always a great time and a good excuse for members and friends to gather for some fun!
-Further details will be provided as available.
+Guests pay for their own meals with VHFC providing appetizers and wine.
+Further details will be provided when available.

-VHFC T Shirts – New T Shirts were selected in 2019 and are still available for purchase.
+VHFC T Shirts – New T Shirts will be available for purchase later this year.
 Look for the order form in our Newsletter or order at any club meeting.
 Sizes range from XS (Extra Small) to 6XL and are available in nine colors.
 Shirts have long sleeves and feature UPF 50 Sun Protection.
 White is shown in the photo.
+VHFC has a 12 shirt minimum order so please let the club know if you are interested.
+Depending on size, cost is ~$35.

 Rattlin Jack™ Fishins In My Bones™ Performance Wear Moisture Wicking UPF 50, Cool and Dry Sun Protection